nomadjimbob/MCPEDiscordRelay/README.md

 **send_console**: Send console to Discord.
 If false, only sends player chat and commands

+### Optional

+The following discord webhook embeds are not used by the official discord clients, but maybe used by others.
+These options maybe removed in the future when removed from the Discord API as they short be considered deprecated.

+**discord_webhook_title**: Embed title to use in the webhook

+**discord_webhook_description**: Embed description to use in the webhook

+**discord_webhook_color**: Embed color to use in the webhook.
+Hex colors must have # at the start else it will be treated as a number

+**discord_webhook_footer**: Embed footer to use in the webhook

 ## Making a Discord webhook:
 1. Open Discord
 2. Go to your server